 Choose this if you want your control to be based on pipe flow.
 Enter the control Pipe ID or click on the select icon to choose the pipe graphically and enter a value in the value box and select if the target flow is to be above or below the selected value.

-Pattern ID select box or use the browser button to open the pattern editor.By using a pattern, the user can control the actions of a pipe, pump and/or valve during an EPS based on time of day.
+Pattern ID select box or use the Browser button to open the pattern editor.By using a pattern, you can control the actions of a pipe, pump, and/or valve during an EPS based on time of day.
 This may consist of having a pipe automatically open and close throughout the day or having a valve partially open and close.
 Specify a predefined pattern in the

 A direct-acting flow regulator (DAFR) can be represented as a pressure reducing valve (PRV) with an assigned "Setting versus Flow" curve.
 As flow through the valve increases, the downstream pressure decreases according to the defined curve profile.

-Standard PRV valves have only fixed pressure downstream: this makes modeling in hilly parts difficult, because measurements upstream and downstream of PRV rarely show this kind of behavior.
-InfoWater can model a Direct Acting Pressure Valve (DAPV) which allows the user to specify a “PRV Pressure Setting versus Upstream Pressure” (Y-axis is the desired PRV Pressure Setting and the X-Axis is the Upstream Pressure).
+Standard PRV valves have only fixed pressure downstream.
+This makes modeling in hilly parts difficult, because measurements upstream and downstream of PRV rarely show this kind of behavior.
+InfoWater Pro can model a Direct Acting Pressure Valve (DAPV) which allows you to specify a “PRV Pressure Setting versus Upstream Pressure” (Y-axis is the desired PRV Pressure Setting and the X-Axis is the Upstream Pressure).
 DAPV can also be used for Pressure Sustaining Valves (PSVs).
 In this case, the curve must be described as “ PSV Pressure Setting versus Downstream Pressure”.

 Depending if your simulation was set up under the Simulation Times option to have a clock time different than 12:00, you may wish to have the element status controlled by the actual time instead of the simulation time.
 Specify the Clock Style from among the below: